Hi, and thanks for taking the time to find out a bit more about me.

 That self-destructive state of mind continued on until one day, for no apparent reason, I suffered an unexpected seizure, and my life suddenly changed.

-I was 27, and was told that the seizure was caused by a tumor on the Frontal Lobe of my brain.
-After various scans and tests, the Consultant Neurosurgeon went on to tell me that, in his professional opinion, I almost certainly had a Malignant Tumor (Cancer).
+I was 27, and was told the seizure was caused by a tumor on the Frontal Lobe of my brain.
+The Consultant Neurosurgeon went on to tell me; that, in his professional opinion, I almost certainly had a Malignant Tumor (Cancer).
 I had the operation to remove it the very next morning.

-For four days after the operation I made very little recovery, in fact, on more than one occasion, the surgeons were close to taking me back into theater because my brain kept swelling and was beginning to press against the side of my skull.
+For four days after the operation I made very little recovery.
+In fact, on more than one occasion, the surgeons were close to taking me back into theater.
+They said my brain kept swelling and was beginning to press against the side of my skull.

 Then, on the fifth day, I was told that the tumor had, in fact been benign.
 I still don’t remember any of this happening, including being told that I didn’t have Cancer.
 However, three days later, I was at home with my family, well on the road to recovery.

-I’ve used many of the skills gained from these subjects to help not only myself, but many, many other people to overcome their social anxiety and low self-esteem and confidence problems.
+All this experience and learning has given my the ability to help not only myself, but many, many other people to overcome their social anxiety and low self-esteem and confidence problems.

-In my own life, I began and continue to run two successful businesses, I have made presentations and provided live training events to rooms full of people, I was a senior lecturer at a college for seven years and then spent four years training CEO’s, Managing Directors, etc of multi-national companies.
+In my own life now, I’ve launched and continue to have a major interest in two successful businesses, I have made presentations and provided live training events to rooms full of people, I was a senior lecturer at a college for seven years and then spent four years training CEO’s, Managing Directors, etc of multi-national companies.
 Currently I’m the President of The National Association for Self Development and Managing Trustee for Teen Anxiety UK.

-Most of my time now is spent helping people like you.
+Most of my time now is spent continuing my progress and helping people like you.

 Before the tumor, surviving each day without feeling embarrassed, or foolish was the mainstay of my life.
-But… with the realization that we each have the power to change the way we react to things and with the knowledge that we alone are responsible for the way we feel and act, I’m now certain that anything that has been achieved by anyone in the past, can be achieved by YOU!
+But… with the realization that we each have the power to change the way we react to things, I’m now certain that anything that has been achieved by anyone in the past, can be achieved by me, or YOU!

 Thank you so much for taking the time to read this page.
 I hope you’ll let me go on this journey of discovery with you.
 I promise to be your biggest fan and I’ll help in any way I can 🙂